shmoesolid/DS3231_Binary_Clock/README.md

 Converted by Shane B. Koehler to use DS3231 with Rinky-Dink Electronics (Henning Karlsen) library v1.01 ( Web: http://www.rinkydinkelectronics.com/library.php?id=73 )

+ChangeLog:

+	v0.2.s.2
+ 	  -changed the way the LEDs are lit for a stable constant refresh rate, this fixes the LED flicker/dimming so they all remain constant bright.
+It also lowers voltage use from previous and should increase LED lifespan.
+  	   (default is 1ms loop iteration)

+	v0.2.s.1
+ 	  -intial conversion

 Don't forget to include the DS3231 zip library in Arduino IDE under menu "Sketch/Include Library/Add .ZIP Library..."

 Manually set time in setup() method.